papivot/pace-docs/PKS Scaling.md

 Make sure you have Kubectl admin access to the K8s cluster.

+Run the below command to start a modified php-apache deployment using

 > ```
 > kubectl run php-apache --image=k8s.gcr.io/hpa-example --requests=cpu=200m --expose --port=80
 > ```